 Interview your relatives to gather as much information as possible.
-Talk to your parents, aunts and uncles, grandparents, and cousins.
-Collect the following information about each family member: complete name; maiden name; addresses; birth date; place of birth; marriage dates and locations; date and place of death of deceased relatives.
+Talk to your parents, aunts and uncles, grandparents and cousins.
+Collect the following information about each family member: complete name; maiden name; addresses; birth date; place of birth; marriage dates and locations; and date and place of death of deceased relatives.

 Make a list of information your relatives could not provide.
 Search public records for birth and death records of your ancestors.
-Search the vital statistics registry for birth certificates and death certificates in the states where the relative resided.
+Search the vital statistics registry for birth certificates and death certificates in the states in which the relative resided.
 Look for genealogy resources in the National Archives and Records Administration at Archives.gov.

 Go to local libraries in towns where your ancestors lived to look for birth announcements, marriage announcements and obituaries in old newspaper records.
 Research online newspaper archives for more recent records.
 Review the announcements for names of relatives.

 Review the birth and death certificates of your ancestors to find the names of their fathers and mothers.
 Search for Federal Census records if they lived in the United States between 1790 and 1930.
 Ancestry.com has an online Federal Census database that you can search for a fee, using only the names.